Close your eyes for a second and think of your favorite fictional character. Not your favorite book — your favorite character.

 The engine of internal conflict in every compelling character

-• The Want (External Goal): What the character consciously pursues.
+- The Want (External Goal): What your character consciously chases.
+It's tangible.
 It drives the plot.
-It is tangible.
 In The Great Gatsby, Gatsby wants Daisy.
+That's his Want — it's what gets him out of bed in the morning and what makes him throw those absurd parties.

-• The Need (Internal Truth): What the character must learn or accept to become whole.
-It drives the theme.
+- The Need (Internal Truth): What your character must learn or accept to become whole.
+This one's deeper, usually unconscious, and it drives the theme.
 Gatsby needs to accept that the past cannot be recreated.
+He never does.
+That's the tragedy.

-• The Tension: The gap between Want and Need is the source of all meaningful internal conflict.
-When they collide, the character must choose — and that choice is their arc.
+- The Tension: The gap between Want and Need is the source of all meaningful internal conflict.
+When they finally collide — when your character is forced to choose between what they've been chasing and what they actually need — that choice is the arc.
+That's the moment readers remember.

 Reference: Robert McKee, Story: Substance, Structure, Style, and the Principles of Screenwriting (1997).
 K.M.
 Weiland, Creating Character Arcs (2016).